 Next-generation sequencing (NGS) library preparation is the first step in the NGS workflow.
 Steps are taken to transform sample DNA or RNA into small nucleic acid fragments, with adapter sequences attached, which are readable by sequencing instruments.
-To find out more about the steps of NGS library preparation, check out Sample Preparation for NGS – A Comprehensive Guide.
+To find out more about NGS library preparation, check out The Sequencing Buyer’s Guide.

 Historically, NGS library preparation was a time intensive and laborious process.
 But now, improvements are being made, with many companies offering kits that streamline the procedures, many of which do so by incorporating automation.

 Why optimize sample preparation?